Modoc virus

-Modoc virus (MODV) is a rodent-associated flavivirus.
+Modoc virus (MODV) is a rodent-associated orthoflavivirus.
 Small and enveloped, MODV contains positive single-stranded RNA.
 Taxonomically, MODV is part of the Flavivirus genus and Flaviviridae family.
 The Flavivirus genus includes nearly 80 viruses, both vector-borne and no known vector (NKV) species.
 Known flavivirus vector-borne viruses include Dengue virus, Yellow Fever virus, tick-borne encephalitis virus, and West Nile virus.

 In 1958, MODV was first isolated from the mammary gland tissue of a white-footed deer mouse (Peromyscus maniculatus) captured in Modoc County, California.
 Since the first isolation, the MODV has also been isolated from deer mice in Oregon, Colorado, and Montana.
 There are other anti-genetically and genetically related viruses which also have no known vector such as Jutiapa virus, the Cowbone Ridge virus, the Sal Vieja virus, and the San Perlita virus.
 Little information is known about these viruses as well.

 Structure

 The MODV virus has a particle size of about 45 nm which is comparable with other flaviviruses particles that are about 40-60 nm in diameter.
 A mature flavivirus has a spherical shape and contains multiple copies of three structural proteins (C, M, and E), a host-derived membrane bilayer, and a single copy of a positive-sense RNA genome of approximately 11,000 nucleotides.
 The first structure of a flavivirus, the Dengue virus, was determined by using cryo-electron microscopy and an electron density map fitted with the known structure of glycoprotein E (Fig.1).